Combined Zeeman and orbital effect on the Josephson effect in rippled graphene: Results and Discussion

 The color plots in \cref{fig:cos1_2,fig:cos1_5,fig:cos1_10}~c) show that the critical current has especially large maxima at $\Phi_\perp/\Phi_0 = km/2$ for integer $k$.
 This is also reflected in \cref{fig:cos1_2,fig:cos1_5,fig:cos1_10}~b), which show that the lobe structure has strong maxima at $\Phi_\perp/\Phi_0 = m/2$.
 To understand why, note that the orbital part of the current can be written as a Fourier transform.
 That is,

 where $C$ is a function of the exchange field.
 Hence, the critical current can be written as

 where $\rect$ is the rectangular function and $\mathcal F$ means Fourier transform.
 Accordingly, a Fourier analysis of the current response to out-of-plane magnetic fields can uncover properties of the ripple structure.
 In this case, $\bar\eta$ is a cosine with wavenumber $m\pi/W$, so it is reasonable that the Fourier transform peaks at $2\pi\Phi_\perp/W\Phi_0 = km\pi/W$ with strengths that depends on $B_y$.
+For a more general ripple structure, mapping out the current response to both in-plane and out-of-plane one could uncover information about the slow height variations that can be difficult to detect with surface probe techniques.